harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/01_glossary.md

 # OCR {: id="def-ocr" }
-A process in which a computer attempts to create text from an image of text.
+An acronym for Optical Character Recognition, a process in which a computer attempts to create text from an image of text.
 The text in our cases is OCR-derived using scanned case reporter pages as source images.

 # RESTful {: id="def-restful" }
 An [API](#def-api) based on [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), that makes use of its built-in verbs (commands), such as GET and POST.
+(The REST in RESTful is short for the software architectural style called REpresentational State Transfer.)

 # Reporter {: id="def-reporter" }